-Oregon Health & Science University Receives a 2020 NIH Grant for $385,000 for Optical Coherence Tomography Differential Diagnosis and Treatment of Irregular Corneas.
-The principal investigator is Yan Li.
+Oregon Health & Science University Receives a 2021 NIH Grant for $500,718 for Visible-light OCT angiography, velocimetry, and oximetry for characterizing retinal vascular alterations in glaucoma.
+The principal investigator is Yali Jia.
 Below is a summary of the proposed work.